ros2/examples/rclcpp/wait_set/README.md

-# rclcpp examples

-This directory contains many examples of how to do common tasks with rclcpp.
-The intent is that this material will be easy to cop# Minimal rclcpp wait-set cookbook recipes
+# Minimal rclcpp wait-set cookbook recipes

 This package contains a few different strategies for creating nodes which use `rclcpp::waitset` to wait and handle ROS entities, that is, subscribers, timers, clients, services, guard